 If the entire package is deprecated, the package name will be dropped from our search results.

 Once deprecated, if you would also like for the package to be removed from your user profile, it can be transferred to our @npm account.
 This can be achieved by using the following from your command line:

 npm owner add npm <package>

 npm owner rm <your_username> <package>

 More on our unpublish policy

-If for some reason your package meets the unpublish policy criteria but the unpublish command fails, or if you need assistance with the deprecate process, please reach to firstname.lastname@example.org where we'll be happy to assist.
+If for some reason your package meets the unpublish policy criteria but the unpublish command fails, or if you need assistance with the deprecate process, please reach out to our support team where we'll be happy to assist.

 This is a living document and may be updated from time to time.
 Please refer to the git history for this document to view the changes.

 Copyright (C) npm, Inc., All rights reserved

 This document may be reused under a Creative Commons Attribution-ShareAlike License.